yurimiva/Univeristy-notes/C0mpu73r_n37w0rk5/7h30ry/C0mput3r_n3tw0rk5_7h30ry.md

 There are many reasons why we use computer networks:
 1) Businesses use them to share resources through the **client-server model**, to communicate through emails and calls and other reasons;
 2) We use them at home since we can connect to so much stuff through the Internet in the WWW, for **peer-to-peer** communication, like instant messaging and social network applications.

-There are other reasons but I don't want to explore them rn.
+There are other reasons but I don't want to explore them right now.
+If you want, you can read the book that I pushed with the notes of the course.

 ## Network Hardware
 There are two types of transmission technology that are widespread: